sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 We will automate this process of finding these parameters, and also specifying what the mappings are.

 So this is what the machine learning algorithms do for you.
-You can apply the same approach in different contexts.
+You can then apply the same approach in different contexts.

 ### 1.5.
 A Concrete Example of a Supervised Learning Task

 Let's consider a movie recommender problem.
 I have a set of movies I've already seen (the **training set**), and I was to use the experience from those movies to make recommendations of whether I would like to see tens of thousands of other movies (the **test set**).

 We will compile a **feature vector** (a binary list of its characteristics.. genre, director, year..) for each movie in the training set as well for those I want to test (we will denote these feature vectors as $x$).

 I also give my recommendation (again binary) if I want to see again or not the films in the training set.

 Now I have the training set (feature vectors with associated labels), but I really wish to solve the task over the test set.
 It is this discrepancy that makes the learning task interesting.
 I wish to generalize what I extract from the training set and apply that information to the test set.

 More specifically, I wish to learn the mapping from x to labels (plus minus one) on the basis of the training set, and hope and guarantee that that mapping, if applied now in the same way to the test examples, it would work well.

 I want to predict the films in the test set based on their characteristics and my previous recommendation on the training set.

 ### 1.6.
 Introduction to Classifiers: Let's bring in some geometry!

 On the basis of the training set, pairs of feature vectors associated with labels, I need to learn to map each each x, each future vector, to a corresponding label, which is a plus or minus 1.

 What we need is a **classifier** (here denoted with $h$) that maps from points to corresponding labels.

-So what the classifier does is divide the space into essentially two halves-- one that's labeled 1, and the other one that's labeled minus 1.
+So what the classifier does is divide the space into essentially two halves -- one that's labeled 1, and the other one that's labeled minus 1.
 --> a "linear classifier" is a classifier that perform this division of the full space in the two half linearly

 We need to now, somehow, evaluate how good the classifier is in relation to the training examples that we have.
 To this end, we define something called **training error** (here denoted with $\epsilon$) It has a subscript n that refers to the number of training examples that I have.
 And I apply it to a particular classifier.
 I evaluate a particular classifier, in relation to the training examples that I have.

 $\epsilon_n(h) = \sum_{i=1}^n \frac{[\!\![ h(x^i) \neq y^i ]\!\!] }{n}$